socialimpactlab/socialimpactlab.github.io/_posts/2014-09-25-how-can-new-technologies-innovate-and-demonstrate-evidence-of-impact.markdown

 Let us know if you know the answers.
 And of course, keep an eye on the hashtag today and tomorrow: [#mandetech](https://twitter.com/hashtag/MandEtech?src=hash).

-**Update:** [Sean McDonald](http://twitter.com/McDapper), CEO of [FrontlineSMS](http://www.frontlinesms.com) has written with an important clarifying point.
+**Update:** [Sean McDonald](http://twitter.com/McDapper), CEO of [FrontlineSMS](http://www.frontlinesms.com) has written in to highlight the importance of skilled tool-users.
 He's given us permission to reproduce his comments below:

 *Just wanted to contribute a quick thought about the recent ICT of M&E blog post: there's an enormous difference between whether a tool works and whether the way a person uses a tool is good/smart.*